endjin/Endjin.RecommendedPractices.Bicep/docs/adr/0002-sharing-bicep-modules.md

 **Modifications**

-For modifying a template that is in the ACR without publishing changes can be achieved by referencing a local copy of the template.
+Modifying a template that is in the ACR without publishing changes can be achieved by referencing a local copy of the template.
 Aliases help with simplifying the path for linking to modules.
 Could we use aliases to distinguish between local and remote registries to improve the dev workflow?

 ## Decision